sage-code/maj/preposition.md

 **Examples:**

-* vu ha rivu la tema = yes you have arrived just in time
+* vu ha rivu la tepa = yes you have arrived just in time
-* tu pa rivu la tema = you have not arrived in time
+* tu pa rivu la tepa = you have not arrived in time

 **quantity prefix**